 Papa John's (PZZA)

-Papa John's keeps us up at night.
+Papa John's is in for a bumpy ride.
 Its weak sales growth shows demand is soft and its low margins are a cause for concern.― StockStory Analyst Team

 1. News